Tim McCarver, major league catcher and broadcaster, dies at 81

-ST. LOUIS (KTVI) – Longtime s catcher and MLB broadcaster Tim McCarver has died at the age of 81.
+ST. LOUIS — Longtime catcher and MLB broadcaster Tim McCarver has died at the age of 81.

-The National Baseball Hall of Fame first reported McCarver’s death Thursday afternoon.
+The National Baseball Hall of Fame first reported McCarver’s death Thursday afternoon, KTVI reports.

 “It was probably Gibby more than any other Black man who helped me to overcome whatever latent prejudices I may have had,” McCarver wrote in his 1987 memoir “Oh, Baby, I Love It!”